How To Plan A DIY Portable Power Pack/Station

 Short Circuit & Overcurrent Protection

 These things are especially important if you have a direct power output in your portable power pack.
 The last thing you want to do is accidentally short something out and render your only source of power completely useless.
 The great news, in this regard, is that overcurrent and short circuit protection are basic features that are built into every BMS.
 So, you don't even have to add an additional module to get these benefits.
+Its crucial that you pick the right BMS for your project think of it as the brain of your power station.

 The great news is that you can build a really nice portable power system yourself!
 Not only does it save you money, but it will build a skill that will be useful for the rest of your life.
 Also, there is a great sense of accomplishment when building anything, especially something that you will use all the time.